sony/nnabla-nas/README.md

 ## Contribution Guide

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](docs/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

-`nnabla_nas` is Apache-style licensed, as found in the LICENSE file.
+NnablaNAS is Apache-style licensed, as found in the [LICENSE](LICENSE) file.